The Poynting vector field singularities: Effects of symmetry and its violation: Symmetry

-In contrast, $\mathbf{H^{\text{ TM}}_{\rm inc}}$ does not have any projection onto $\mathbf{e}_z$ but at any $y \neq 0$ has non-zero projections on the $x$ and $y$ axes.
-Accordingly, only these components of $\mathbf{H}$ are excited in this case.
+In contrast, $\mathbf{H^{\text{ TM}}_{\rm inc}}$ does not have any projection onto $\mathbf{e}_z$ but at any $x \neq 0$ has non-zero projections onto $\mathbf{e}_\varphi$, while $\mathbf{e}_\varphi$ itself has non-zero $x$- and $y$-components (see Fig.~\ref{fig:er_ephi}).
+Accordingly, only $x$- and $y$-components of $\mathbf{H}$ are excited in this case.
 The conclusion is that for the pure TM-polarized incident wave {both} the scattered electromagnetic field and the one inside the cylinder {occur the TM polarized too}.
 Obviously, the analogous conclusion is valid for the pure TE polarization of the incident wave.

 Then, the solution of Maxwell's equations for the given problem should be as follows: